anguillanneuf/CarND-Behavioral-Cloning-P3/README.md

 ### Final Model and its Training Data

 For my final model, I used only the Udacity data without anything that I collected myself.
 I have `43,394` training examples and `4,822` testing examples.
 They add up exactly to `8036*3*2 = 48,216`.
-I trained for 10 epochs.
+I trained for `10` epochs with batch size `128`.
 My validation loss decreased all the way to `0.013` for this particular model, higher than some other models trained using both Udacity and self-collected data, which were also able to drive the car around in the simulator.